-Ever since the sacred body of Jesus Christ was reverently laid in a tomb, the Catholic Church has respected the profound goodness and loving mercy derived from the interment of the deceased.
-The Catholic Church has always taught that burial of the deceased is a Corporal Work of Mercy, seeing it necessary to dedicate solemnly, consecrated ground for this holy purpose.
+Ever since the sacred body of Jesus Christ was reverently laid in a tomb, the Catholic Church has respected the profound goodness and loving mercy derived from the internment of the deceased.
+The Catholic Church has always taught that the burial of the deceased is a Corporal Work of Mercy, seeing it necessary to dedicate solemnly, consecrated ground for this holy purpose.
 Catholic Cemeteries serve this purpose of burying the faithful departed to bear witness to Christ and to await the resurrection of the body into life everlasting.

-The area or land that a Catholic Cemetery rests on is considered "Holy Ground."
-This land has been blessed by the bishop, and the deceased are interred or entombed in a holy and spiritual environment.
+The area of land that a Catholic Cemetery rests on is considered "Holy Ground."
+This land has been blessed by the bishop, and the deceased is interred or entombed in a holy and spiritual environment.
 Loved ones and family members are encouraged to come and pray for the souls of the deceased, knowing that they too will be together with them, one day, in the presence of Almighty God.
 Once the deceased is laid to rest, one can have the reassurance and knowledge that their loved one is truly blessed from this sanctifying gift.
 Being buried in a Catholic Cemetery is truly a Holy Privilege.

 In an effort to adhere to these fundamental beliefs of the Catholic Church, St. Bernard Church has worked diligently to maintain the dignity and beauty of its cemetery, which also serves the area Catholic Churches.

 Why own a "pre-need" plot at St. Bernard Cemetery?